alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 | `C x1,y1 x2,y2 x,y` | Draw a [cubic bezier curve][cubic-bezier-curve] to `(x,y)` using control points `(x1,y1)` and `(x2,y2)`.
 | `Z`                 | Close the current path by drawing a line to the beginning of the current path.

 We can see how these commands and attributes work in action in the diagrams below.
 The play and record icons are filled paths with orange and red fill colors respectively.
 The pause icon is a stroked path with a green stroke color and a stroke width of 2.
-Each icon is drawn in a 12x12 grid using the following drawing commands (view the `VectorDrawable` source code for each [here][play-pause-record-vector-drawable-gist]):
+Each icon is drawn in a 12x12 grid using the following drawing commands:

 {% include posts/2016/10/22/drawing_paths_demo.html %}